How to Write a Business Case (20 Free Templates & Examples)

 Write an executive summary

-Even though the Executive Summary appears first in the business case or plan, you should write it last so that you can condense or summarize the essential ideas from the other sections.
-Your Executive Summary should succinctly convey the most vital information about the proposed business strategy and effectively communicate your entire story to the intended reader.
+Even though the Executive Summary appears first in the case or plan, you should write it last so that you can condense or summarize the essential ideas from the other sections.
+Your Executive Summary should succinctly convey the most vital information about the proposed strategy and effectively communicate your entire story to the intended reader.

-Remember, first impressions are important, and you must get this right!
+First impressions are important, and you must get this right!

 Craft the financial portion